 See more In-depth

-- Depression.
-National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/depression/index.shtml.
-Accessed May 14, 2013.
+- Depression basics.
+National Institute of Mental Health. https://www.nimh.nih.gov/health/publications/depression/index.shtml.
+Accessed Aug.
+13, 2019.

 - What is pharmacogenomics?
-Genetics Home Reference. http://ghr.nlm.nih.gov/handbook/genomicresearch/pharmacogenomics.
-Accessed May 30, 2013.
+Genetics Home Reference. https://ghr.nlm.nih.gov/primer/genomicresearch/pharmacogenomics.
+Accessed Aug.
+13, 2019.

 - Richelson E (expert opinion).
-Mayo Clinic, Jacksonville, Fla.
-June 26, 2013.
+Mayo Clinic.
+Sept.
+3, 2019.